How often do you watch your own practice?

 10. Buy New Outfits

 It sounds materialistic, but let's face it.
 It boosts your motivation.
-Imagine someone gives you a classic suede puma for your dance practice?
-You will be skipping down to the studio with a big smile on your face.
+Imagine someone gives you a slick classic suede puma for your dance practice?
+You will be singing into the studio with a big smile on your face.

 It can be shoes, t-shirts, pants, etc. Pick your favorite brands.